National Park Service predicts cherry blossom peak bloom period of April 2-5

 The peak bloom period is heavily dependent on weather during March and, in past years, revisions to the predicted dates have been made due to warm spells and cold snaps.

-Capital Weather Gang will issue its own peak bloom outlook for the blossoms later this week.
+Capital Weather Gang will issue its own peak bloom outlook for the blossoms this week.